zer0def/nginxinc-kubernetes-ingress/docs/content/tutorials/virtual-server-with-custom-listener-ports.md

 {{</tabs>}}

 ## Deploying VirtualServer with custom listeners
-Deploy the example resources in the [custom listeners](/examples/custom-resources/custom-listeners/) folder.
-This will deploy all required resources, including the VirtualServer.
+Deploy the [custom listeners](https://github.com/nginxinc/kubernetes-ingress/tree/v3.3.2/examples/custom-resources/custom-listeners) resources from the repository examples.
+It includes all required resources, including VirtualServer.

 Below is a snippet of the VirtualServer resource that will be deployed: